 Games are played inside at the Spieker Lower/Middle School gymnasium, or outside on SHS or SHP fields when games are at home.
 Away games are hosted by the competitor at the location of their choice.
 Some schools have multiple campuses, so parents need to make sure they have the correct location for a given game.
 Some schools compete off campus, at alternate facilities.

 Equipment needs vary by sport, but generally speaking, Sacred Heart provides most game equipment.
 Players always need to provide their own shoes.
-Team parents will tell families what gear needs to be brought individually; items typically include cleats, socks, shorts, and personal items like mouth guards or shin guards, baseball gloves/bats, tennis racquets towels, and water bottles for practices and games.
+Team parents will tell families what gear needs to be bought individually; items typically include cleats, socks, shorts, and personal items like mouth guards or shin guards, volleyball knee pads, lacrosse sticks and equipment, baseball gloves/bats, tennis racquets towels, and water bottles for practices and games.

 Sacred Heart Lower/Middle School generally does not provide transportation.
 It is the parents' responsibility to transport, or arrange carpool transit, to away games.
 A select number of coaches are cleared and willing to drive the school vans to games when available.
 In those cases the athletic director will let the team parent know a van is being driven to the game.

 This is done once a year at the annual May Sports Celebration.
 Envelopes are prepared for each student and contain ribbons won at League meets, medals for championship teams, and medals for participation on a team.
 Students pick up these envelopes as they enter the gym.
 A program will list championship teams.
 The evening event includes dinner, a video highlighting the year’s athletic events as well as a small number of individual awards.